BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 For these reasons, we introduce the Extended OpenDwarfs benchmark suite in [Chapter @sec:chapter-3-ode] which covers a wider range of application patterns by focusing exclusively on OpenCL using higher-level benchmarks.
 Before jumping into this work, existing benchmark suites are considered in the remainder of this section.

-The NAS parallel benchmarks [@bailey1991parallel] follow a ‘pencil-and-paper‘ approach, specifying the computational problems to be included in the benchmark suite but leaving implementation choices such as language, data structures and algorithms to the user.
+The NAS parallel benchmarks [@bailey1991parallel] specify the computational problems to be included in the benchmark suite but leave the implementation choices such as language, data structures and algorithms to the user.
 The benchmarks include varied kernels and applications which allow a nuanced evaluation of a complete HPC system, however, the unconstrained approach does not readily support direct performance comparison between different hardware accelerators using a single set of codes.

-Martineau et al. [@martineau2016performance] collected a suite of benchmarks and three mini-apps to evaluate Clang OpenMP 4.5 support for Nvidia GPUs.
-Their focus was on comparison with CUDA; OpenCL was not considered.

 Barnes et al. [@barnes2016evaluating] collected a representative set of applications from the current NERSC workload to guide optimization for Knights Landing in the Cori supercomputer.
 As it is not always feasible to perform such a detailed performance study of the capabilities of different computational devices for particular applications, the benchmarks described in this paper may give a rough understanding of device performance and limitations.

-@sun2016 propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
+Sun et al. [@sun2016] propose Hetero-Mark, a Benchmark Suite for CPU-GPU Collaborative Computing, which has five benchmark applications each implemented in the Heterogeneous Compute Compiler (HCC) -- which compiles to OpenCL and HIP which converts CUDA codes to the AMD Radeon Open Compute back-end.
-Meanwhile, Chai by Gómez-Luna et al.[@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.
+Meanwhile, Chai by Gómez-Luna et al. [@gomez2017chai], offers 15 applications in 7 different implementations with the focus on supporting integrated architectures.

-The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by Bienia et al. @Bienia2008.
+The Princeton Application Repository for Shared-Memory Computers (PARSEC) is a benchmark suite proposed by Bienia et al. [@Bienia2008].
 It curates a set of real-world benchmarks from recognition, mining, synthesis and systems applications which mimic large-scale multithreaded commercial programs instead of the conventional types of HPC benchmark applications that achieve a high-performance.
 Its primary focus is to have a general purpose suite that assesses performance of multiprocessor CPUs over realistic application domains.
 Additionally, they identify CPU performance is tied to problem size, as such, one of the features of PARSEC is that it includes multiple problem sizes for the benchmark simulations -- **simsmall**, **simmedium** and **simlarge**.
 Since accelerators are not considered in this work -- and as such, all applications are written in C -- it is not included in our evaluation, however, the fundamental principals of having a general purpose and portable set of applications that assess real-world workloads over multiple problem sizes, forms the basis of our extensions and are presented in Chapter 3.

+Reagen et al. [@reagen2014machsuite] present MachSuite, a collection of 19 benchmarks to evaluate accelerators and the tools to convert C or C++ codes to FPGA devices.
+They aim to standardise the selection of kernels used by the HPC community by offering standardised implementations of the most commonly used algorithms in the literature to present FPGA results.
+12 of the 13 dwarfs are represented by the chosen benchmarks, and are presented as a C / C++ implmentation; due to the wider FPGA vendor support for the high-level synthesis tools to convert these codes to register-transfer level designs to run on FPGAs accelerators.
+It is unclear why OpenCL was not considered.

-Rodinia and the original OpenDwarfs benchmark suite focused on collecting a representative set of benchmarks for scientific applications, classified according to dwarfs, with a thorough diversity analysis to justify the addition of each benchmark to the corresponding suite.
+Rodinia [@che2009rodinia] and the original OpenDwarfs [@feng2012opencl] benchmark suite focused on collecting a representative set of benchmarks for scientific applications, classified according to dwarfs, with a thorough diversity analysis to justify the addition of each benchmark to the corresponding suite.
-The Scalable Heterogeneous Computing benchmark suite (SHOC)[@lopez2015examining] also features an OpenCL implementation of several scientific applications.
+The Scalable Heterogeneous Computing benchmark suite (SHOC) [@lopez2015examining] also features an OpenCL implementation of several scientific applications.
 We considered Rodinia, OpenDwarfs and SHOC as the potential basis for our extended benchmark suite -- the strengths and weaknesses of three are presented independently in the following subsections.